dovecot/documentation/source/configuration_manual/authentication/user_databases_userdb.rst

 * Overriding settings for the user (almost any setting can be overridden)

 ===========================   ================   ===============
-Userdb lookups are done by:   Dovecot Director   Dovecot Backend
+Userdb lookups are done by:   Dovecot Proxy      Dovecot Backend
 ===========================   ================   ===============
 IMAP & POP3 logins            No                 Yes
 LMTP mail delivery            No                 Yes